 Malt.
 The two-row varieties of barley used in the Company's malt are mainly grown in the United States and Canada.
-In 2009 and 2008, the barley crop in the United States and Canada was consistent with ten-year averages overall in terms of quality and quantity.
-The 2009 barley crop was purchased at prices slightly higher than long-term averages.
-The Company purchased most of the malt used in the production of its beer from one major supplier during 2009.
+In 2010, the barley crop in the United States and Canada was slightly below ten-year averages overall in terms of quality and quantity.
+The 2010 barley crop was purchased at prices comparable to long-term averages.
+The Company purchased most of the malt used in the production of its beer from one major supplier during 2010.
 The Company currently has a multi-year contract with that supplier, but also believes that there are other malt vendors available that are capable of supplying its needs.

 Hops.
 The Company uses Noble hops varieties for its Samuel Adams® lagers.
 Noble hops are produced in several specific growing areas recognized for growing hops with superior taste and aroma properties and include Hallertau-Hallertauer, Tettnang-Tettnanger, Hersbruck-Hersbrucker and Spalt-Spalter from Germany and Saaz-Saazer from the Czech Republic.
 Noble hops are rare and more expensive than most other varieties of hops.
-Traditional English hops, namely, East Kent Goldings and English Fuggles, are used in the Company's ales.
-The Company enters into purchase commitments with two hops dealers, based on the Company's projected future volumes and brewing needs.
-The dealers then contract with farmers to ensure that the Company's needs are met.
+Traditional English hops, namely, East Kent Goldings and English Fuggles, are used in most of the Company's ales.
+The Company enters into purchase commitments with four hops dealers, based on the Company's projected future volumes and brewing needs.
+The dealers then contract with farmers to meet the

+Company's needs.
 The contracts with the hop dealers are denominated in Euros for the German and Czech hops and in Pounds Sterling for the English hops.
 The Company does not currently hedge these forward currency commitments.
-The crops harvested in 2009 were at or above historical averages in terms of both quality and quantity for all hop varieties from Germany, the Czech Republic and the UK and the Company expects to receive all hops that were contracted for, with the exception of two varieties from Germany, for which the under-delivery is not material and is not currently expected to impact the production of the Company's beers.
-The Company's goal is to maintain approximately one year's supply of essential hop varieties on-hand in order to limit the risk of an unexpected reduction in supply, and the Company's current hop inventory is expected to meet this standard.
+The crops harvested in 2010 were at or above historical averages in terms of both quality and quantity for all hop varieties from Germany, the Czech Republic and the UK and the Company expects to receive all hops that were contracted for, with the exception of one variety from Germany, for which the under-delivery is not material and is not currently expected to impact the production of the Company's beers.
+The Company's goal is to maintain approximately one year's supply of essential hop varieties on-hand in order to limit the risk of an unexpected reduction in supply, and the Company's current hop inventory is expected to meet this standard for the Company's major beer styles.
 The Company stores its hops in multiple cold storage warehouses to minimize the impact of a catastrophe at a single site.